 Create a Home Page for Each Blog (Optional)

 Each blog has its own Category now.
 The URLs and menus and archives are ready.
 You might want to set up a more customizable home page, though.
-Archives Pages are not always the most customizable pages in WordPress, so we want to show you how you can use a page builder (like Divi) to create a unique home page for each blog.
+Archives Pages are not always the most customizable pages in WordPress, so we want to show you how you can use a page builder plugin (like Divi) to create a unique home page for each blog.

 I suggest making them using the same slug that you used for the category itself.
 This will not mess anything up, as the URL for the category will be example.com/category/slug, remember, and this Page will be example.com/slug.
 More than anything, this is for consistency’s sake than anything else.